wwlpublish/learn-bizapps-pr-test/learn-bizapps-pr/powerapps/work-with-external-data/includes/4-5-exercise.md

     ```powerappsfl
     Collect(DropCollection, DropColumns(ItemsCollection, "UnitPrice"))
     ```
-    Here, we have created a new collection called *DropCollection*, which copies all data from the *ItemsCollection* collection but in addition we use the *DropColumns* function to remove the UnitPrice Column.
+    Here, we’ve created a new collection called *DropCollection*, which copies all data from the *ItemsCollection* collection but in addition we use the *DropColumns* function to remove the UnitPrice Column.

 1. Select the **Show Column** button.